chrismhodgson/nextjs-pfrac/data/_pages/races/hartcliff-hill.md

 The race starts and finishes about ¾ mile from Langsett Barn so allow time after registration.

+Complications over parking arrangements have made it difficult to organise this race - if these can be resolved a date will be decided and published here.

 #### Entry

 Entry £4.50 on the day for FRA or EA members; £5.50 for non-members.

-This race has a permit and associated UK Athletics insurance from the [Fell Runners Association](https://www.fellrunner.org.uk/fra/for-organisers).
+This race will have a permit and associated UK Athletics insurance from the [Fell Runners Association](https://www.fellrunner.org.uk/fra/for-organisers).
 Minimum age to enter is 12 on the day of the race.
 If under 18 and not accompanied by a parent or guardian please bring a completed [FRA Parental Consent Form](https://races.fellrunner.org.uk/documents/2022/fra-parental-consent-process-form-2022.pdf).

 #### Registration